-We all know that the process of hand-rolling premium cigars gives it its quality.
+We all know that the process of hand-rolling premium cigars gives them their quality.
 The reason for this comes down to the process.
-Factory or machine-pressed cigars result in lower quality due to mass-production.
+Factory or machine-pressed cigars result in lower quality due to mass production.
 It’s impossible to ensure that every machine-made cigar in a batch of thousands will have the same consistent quality.
-Even if the materials are superb, large batches are prone to errors and quality assurance is basically non-existent.
+Even if the materials are superb, large batches are prone to errors, and quality assurance is non-existent.

-The very nature of a hand-rolled cigar makes it higher quality.
+The very nature of a hand-rolled cigar makes it of higher quality.
 A human being rolls and wraps each cigar before finishing it.
-This adds a built-in method of quality assurance.
+Hand-rolling adds a built-in method of quality assurance.
 Any roller worth their salt will ensure that each cigar is as good as it can be.

 The Materials Make the Difference

 Most cigar enthusiasts know that premium cigars also use better tobacco leaves.
 The truth is, everything about the tobacco in premium cigars is better.
-For one, the leaves run the full length of the cigar.
-This means the same flavor carries all the way through from the first drag to the last.
-Beyond the length of the leaves, they are all harvested and sourced from the same relative place.
+For one, the leaves run the entire length of the cigar, which distributes the flavor throughout the cigar from the first drag to the last.
+Beyond the size of the leaves, they are all harvested and sourced from the same relative place.

 Cuban cigars are good international cigars because of the unique flavor of Cuban-grown tobacco.
-Tobacco is a delicate plant that takes work to grow.
-Each region that produces quality cigars grows its own tobacco in its own way.
-This includes niche products such as limited-run artisanal cigars and miniatures like cigarillos and jr cigars.
+However, tobacco is a delicate plant that takes work to grow.
+Therefore, each region that produces quality cigars grows its own tobacco; This includes niche products such as limited-run artisanal cigars and miniatures like cigarillos and jr cigars.

 Machine-pressed cigars often use mass-produced, low-quality filler tobacco.
 The tobacco gets chopped and made into the filler.
-This also often includes stalks and other scraps to fill the cigars.
-This can lead to a bitter, undesirable taste.
-This, of course, saves money and keeps the cigars less expensive by volume.
+Unfortunately, this also usually includes stalks and other scraps to fill the cigars.
+These parts of the tobacco plant can lead to a bitter, undesirable taste.
+Cutting, of course, saves money and keeps the cigars less expensive by volume.

 The Wrappings of Premium Cigars

 Part of the handmade process involves wrapping and oiling the cigar.
 Premium cigars that are hand wrapped are wrapped tight and even from end to end.
 The wrapping is usually oiled to keep it smooth and to give it a little gloss.
 The purposes of this process are twofold.
-One, it gives the cigar a distinct look, you can always tell a hand-rolled premium cigar by the wrapping.
+One, it provides the cigar with a distinct look.
+You can always tell a hand-rolled premium cigar by the wrapping.
 A premium cigar will look glossier and professionally wrapped.
-The second purpose is for the cigar to burn evenly when smoked.
-This ensures smooth and clean smoke all the way through.
-The wrapper is also all-natural in a premium cigar which is a benefit over machine-pressed cigars and cigarettes in particular.
+The second purpose is for the cigar to burn even when smoked.
+Eliminating these plant materials ensures smooth and clean smoke all the way through.
+The wrapper is also all-natural in a premium cigar which is a benefit over machine-pressed cigars and cigarettes.

-Machine-pressed cigars are is not glossy.
-Their wrapping is also not tight or smooth.
+Machine-pressed cigars are not glossy.
+Therefore, their wrapping also needs to be tight and smooth.
 You can tell this immediately by the dull appearance of the cigar.
-The tobacco of a loosely wrapped cigar does not hold together well.
-This leads to poorer smoke.
+In addition, the tobacco of a loosely wrapped cigar does not hold together well, which leads to a poorer smoke.
 Worse yet, the wrappers in many machine-pressed cigars are not all-natural due to the cost of materials.
-Sourcing filler tobacco is easy enough, but putting tobacco in the wrapping to mass-produce cigars is not only difficult but inefficient.
+Sourcing filler tobacco is easy enough, but putting tobacco in the wrapping to mass-produce cigars is tricky and inefficient.